Towards Low-Photon Nanoscale Imaging: Holographic Phase Retrieval via Maximum Likelihood Optimization: Numerical experiments

 Numerical experiments were conducted comparing the results of optimization algorithms applied to minimizing the HoloML objective function versus the current leading holographic phase retrieval algorithms.
 These experiments were conducted using size $256\times256$ pixel test images of biophysical specimens --- the mimivirus \cite{Mimivirus}, embryo \cite{plos4-5}, oocytes \cite{plos4-5}, S. pistillata \cite{plos6}, salmonella \cite{plos8-9}, and sifA protein \cite{plos8-9}.
-For the experiments in the following two subsections, the setup used is that given by \cref{eqn:img-ref-setup} and shown in \cref{fig:obj-fig}, where the test image, zero region, and reference object (being the URA reference) are each of size $256\times256$ pixels, altogether forming a hybrid object of size $256 \times 768$.
+For the experiments in the following three subsections, the setup used is shown in \cref{fig:obj-fig}, where the test image, zero region, and reference object (being the URA reference) are each of size $256\times256$ pixels, altogether forming a hybrid object of size $256 \times 768$.
+The setup here with the zero separation between specimen and reference is to allow for comparison with the classical algorithms which require this, as discussed in \cref{subsec:priorart}.

 Two-times oversampling was implemented when generating the corresponding Fourier transform magnitudes, which thus produced a data array of size $512 \times 1536$.
 This data was then subject to Poisson shot noise, whose average photon flux value is subsequently denoted as $N_p$.
-For each setting, the resulting data was considered both without any beamstop occlusion and with a beamstop of size $25 \times 25$ pixels zeroing out the lowest-frequency data.